Green Wing Special: Reception

 When the special was first broadcast, it was watched by 1.7 million viewers, 11% of the total audience.
 However, these ratings are poor compared to other programmes.
 For example, an episode of Desperate Housewives shown the previous night attracted 2.8 million viewers.
 Responses from critics were mixed.
 Matt Baylis said, "Like a homegrown ER on laughing gas, this show will be sorely missed," and Ian Johns said, "It was like a Richard Curtis romcom, albeit one force-fed magic mushrooms."
-Sam Wollaston in The Guardian wrote that it was one of the funniest shows on British television, alongside the satirical sitcom The Thick of It, saying, "The Thick of It is clever-funny, Green Wing is mad-funny."
-Wollaston said that while the dramatic elements of the show, such as Mac's death, were good, it was Alan and Joanna's storyline that was most entertaining.
+In The Guardian, Sam Wollaston wrote that it was one of the funniest shows on British television, alongside the satirical sitcom The Thick of It, saying, "The Thick of It is clever-funny, Green Wing is mad-funny."
+Wollaston opined that while the dramatic elements of the show, such as Mac's death, were good, Alan and Joanna's storyline was most entertaining.
 "Mark Heap and Pippa Haywood, who play them, have been the shining lights in an already glittering show.
 They, and it, will be sorely missed," he said.
-David Butcher in the Radio Times said that, "Green Wing's sublime comic acting and a vein of shrieking madness in the writing make it very hard to beat."
+David Butcher in the Radio Times wrote that, "Green Wing's sublime comic acting and a vein of shrieking madness in the writing make it very hard to beat."

-Paul Whitelaw however attacked both the series and the special saying, "This final instalment was typically awful, more so considering its length."
+Paul Whitelaw, however, attacked both the series and the special, saying, "This final instalment was typically awful, more so considering its length."
 Fans of the show thought that while the special was good, it was not the greatest episode of Green Wing made.
 Some thought the special concentrated too much on the drama instead of the comedy.
 Some were confused by the final ending and others complained about the lack of appearances made by Sue White.